Transgender rights in the United States: Genocide

 furtherance of a State or organizational policy to commit such attack."

+In a 2015 interview with CBC Radio, Terryn Witten, an expert on transgender violence, said that if just looking at the United States, she would not use the term genocide and instead refer to it as "rampant murder".
+Witten does argue that when taking a global perspective, there is a transgender genocide ongoing.
+In the same interview, hate crime expert Bernie Farber of the Canadian Jewish Congress contested the use of the term "transgender genocide" to describe the situation internationally or in the US or Canada due to the state offering protections to trans people in contrast with the state taking a policy of elimination.
+He described it as being insensitive to victims of recognized genocides, such as the Holocaust, because it does not meet the legal test, despite the "terrible crimes against the community."
+He argued that it could be applicable on a national level in certain locations, such as in Russia or Uganda.

 Governments' lists of trans people

 The compiling of lists of transgender citizens by governments, such as the list which was compiled by the state of Texas in 2022, has been criticized by trans advocates who feared the state would "use the information to further persecute the already vulnerable trans community."
 In August 2024, the Texas Department of Public Safety (DPS) issued a statement saying they would no longer accept court orders as a basis to change a person's sex on their drivers license, effectively banning trans people from changing their sex on their drivers license.
 The statement also "directs drivers license employees to send the names and identification numbers of people seeking to change their sex on their license to a particular email address" with the subject line "Sex Change Court Order."
 Drivers license employees are also ordered to "scan into the record" court orders or other documents associated with any sex change requests.
 The DPS refused to say how this information will be used.

 In June 2023, the Attorney General's office for the state of Tennessee mandated the Vanderbilt University Medical Center to turn over the medical records of all of its transgender patients.
 The VUMC complied.